Chalupa99/chalupa99.github.io/README.md

 # Github Pages

-All files in this repository are assets and resources for my personal presnetation in for of a website:
+All files in this repository are assets and resources for my personal presentation in a form of a website:

 #### [Personal website here](chalupa99.github.io)